-Vice Chair, Eugenia Millender, Ph.D. is a psychiatric nurse practitioner who is currently the Clinical Director for the FAU Community Center and Diabetes Education and Research Center location in West Palm Beach.
-Her area of expertise and the focus of her research program is in stress, trauma, and diabetes that is often expressed among minority groups and under-served populations in the United States.
+Chair, Eugenia Millender, Ph.D. is a psychiatric nurse practitioner who is currently an Associate Professor and Graduate Coordinator within the Psychiatric Mental Health NP Certificate Program at Florida State University College of Nursing.
+Her areas of expertise include stress, trauma, and diabetes that is often expressed among minority groups and under-served populations in the United States.

-Ms. Millender has published several papers that describe the mental health and substance use among minorities in South Florida.
+Dr. Millender has published several papers that describe the mental health and substance use among minorities in South Florida.
 Her work has helped to illuminate important facts about morbidity and mortality among minority populations.
-Work with vulnerable populations has taken Mrs. Millender to Haiti, Panama, and Peru where she and others provided comprehensive health care for individuals and communities.
-Eugenia is interested in working with community-based organizations around the efficacy of mental health and diabetes.
-In addition, she is bilingual in Spanish and English.
-She brings a wealth of experience and passion to the Center for Child Counseling Board of Directors.
+Work with vulnerable populations has taken Dr. Millender to Haiti, Panama, and Peru where she and others provided comprehensive health care for individuals and communities.

 Throughout his career, Jeff has been recognized as a leader by several organizations.
 In 2014, Jeff was recognized in NAPA's “Top 50 under 40.”
 In 2010, Jeff was recognized by 401k Wire as one of the “300 Most Influential Advisors in Defined Contribution” and named as one of the Top 100 Retirement Plan Advisors by PlanAdviser Magazine.
 The South Florida Business Journal named Jeff as one of the Top 40 Business Professionals in south Florida for 2012.
 He also regularly speaks at national events.